 - Learn about identity security and privacy in all of its dimensions: people, processes, policy and technology

-If you are interested in the Identity Leadership Certificate Program, but unable to make it to Austin in November, we will be hosting another installment of the course in DC in the spring of 2017.
+If you are interested in the Identity Leadership Certificate Program, but unable to make it to Washington DC next spring, we will be hosting another installment of the course in Austin in the fall of 2018.
 Please email us at email@example.com to reserve a spot, or to request more information.

 Graduates will receive a Center for Identity certiﬁcate in Identity Leadership as well as 24 hours of continuing education credits.